How Many Hours Per Week Is Working Full Time?

 What is the maximum number of hours a full-time employee can work (or be asked to work)?

-Find full-time freelancers, and opportunities, on Upwork
+Find full-time workers, freelancers, and full-time or part-time work opportunities on Upwork

 This article is intended for educational purposes and should not be viewed as legal or tax advice.
 Please consult a professional to find the solution that best fits your situation.